-Throughout the semester, there are various events prepared for the Erasmus students, designed to make their stay more enjoyable.
-In the past, regular meet-ups in the Templ club, day trips to attractive nearby tourist destinations and theatre productions have all proved popular.
-This semester has Štramberk, Prague, Rožnov pod Radhoštěm, Kroměřiž and Hradec nad Moravicí on the list of trip destinations.
+Throughout the semester various events are prepared for the Erasmus students, all designed to make their stay more enjoyable.
+In the past, regular meet-ups in the Sydney club, day trips to attractive nearby tourist destinations and theatre productions have all proved popular.
+This semester, trip destinations include the mountain resort at Pustevny, Prague, Brno, and the beautiful vineyards of South Moravia.
 Museum visits and trips to the countryside around Ostrava are also planned.
-Apart from the regular events in the Templ club, there will also be a "National Day" event, where the visiting students will be given an opportunity to introduce their country, its traditions, customs and cuisine to the others.
+Apart from the regular events in the Sydney club, there will also be a series of "National4Nation" events, where the visiting students will be given an opportunity to introduce their country, its traditions, customs and cuisine to the others.
 The programme is flexible and other side events are organized on the basis of students' requests.

 Members of the International Student Club strive to offer visiting students a top-quality and diverse programme of activities so as to make their stay here unforgettable.
 They are aware of just how demanding it can be to settle in an unfamiliar environment and they strive to eliminate any problems by providing advice and specific assistance.
 All study and no play makes Jack a dull boy, which is why the ISC of the University of Ostrava provides a unique opportunity to get to know the host country and the university city as well as experiencing a wide range of social events.
 We all hope that on hearing "Won't forget these days" by Wingenfelder, "our" Erasmus exchange students will stop to recall what were the best days of their lives back in Ostrava.

 So if you'd like to help make our Erasmus students feel welcome here, we'd be glad for any help you can give!
 Contact us to find out more.
 You can also find information on our website.